 1. Pay Bills on Time

-One of the easiest ways to save money you can use toward your vacation is to make sure you’re paying all of your bills on time.
+One of the easiest ways to save money for your vacation is to make sure you’re paying all of your bills on time.
 Paying bills late can mean you’re paying late fees that you can avoid.
-If you have trouble making payments on time, consider setting up automatic payments so it’s done for you.
-For flexibility, you can schedule reminders a few days before due dates, so you get a notification that it’s coming up.
+If you have trouble making payments on time, consider setting up automatic payments so it’s already done for you.
+For flexibility, you can even schedule reminders a few days before due dates, so you get a notification that it’s coming up.

 2. Download an App

-Did you know some apps will put money in savings for you?
+Did you know some apps will put money right in your savings account for you?
 It’s true!
 Apps like Acorn, Mint, and Chime have been designed to make saving money a passive experience.
 After downloading, you’ll link your checking and savings account to the app.

 As you make purchases, these apps will round your total up to the next dollar and deposit those cents into your savings account.
 Some even allow you to link a credit card.
 The next time you buy lunch for $5.79, that’s 21 cents deposited to your savings account.
-The small savings can add up quickly!
+And just like your change jar, those small savings can add up quickly!

 3. Open a Vacation Account

 If you’re into active saving, open a separate account for vacation money to see exactly how much you’ve saved quickly.
+By creating a real-life account with a special name, it can help you really start to see your vacation coming to life.
 Make a plan to set aside a certain percentage or amount of each paycheck in this account.
 Your savings plan can be based on how many months you have before the trip.
 Look for an account that pays you interest each month, that will add a few pennies here and there.

 4. Create Small Savings Goals